Boston Nutrition Obesity Research Center

 EligibilityEligible applicants fall into one of three categories, listed in order of priority for BNORC:

-- Established, funded investigators with no previous work in obesity or nutrition-related areas who wish to apply their expertise to an obesity or nutrition-related problem.
+- Established, funded investigators with no previous work in nutrition or obesity-related areas who wish to apply their expertise to a nutrition or obesity-related problem.

-- Established investigators in obesity or nutrition-related areas who wish to test the feasibility of a new or innovative idea that represents a significant departure from their funded research and which initiates a new collaboration with one or more other investigators active in obesity or nutrition-related research.
+- Established investigators in nutrition- or obesity-related areas who wish to test the feasibility of a new or innovative idea that represents a significant departure from their funded research and which initiates a new collaboration with one or more other investigators active in nutrition or obesity-related research.

 BudgetApplicants may request a maximum of $25,000 in direct costs per year for a total of two years ($50,000).
 Funding in Year 2 is contingent on progress made in Year 1 and will be evaluated by submission of an annual progress report.
 P&F awards do not include indirect costs and cannot be used to cover shortfalls in other NIH awards or to augment projects that have been previously funded.

-ProcessP&F awards are made based on scientific review of a letter of Intent and full applications (full applications by invitation only, due 11/1/13).
+ProcessP&F awards are made based on scientific review of a Letter of Intent, and full applications are submitted by invitation only.
 Faculty rank is not required of P&F applicants.
 Each investigator may receive no more than one P&F award during a five-year cycle.

-For further information, please check the BNORC P&F FAQ or contact Dr. Andrew Greenberg, Associate Director and Chair of the Pilot and Feasibility Program Committee (firstname.lastname@example.org) or the BNORC Administrator (email@example.com).
+For further information, please check the BNORC P&F FAQ or contact Dr. Andrew Greenberg, Associate Director and Chair of the Pilot and Feasibility Program Committee for scientific matters (firstname.lastname@example.org) or the BNORC Administrator Donna Gibson (email@example.com) for administrative issues.